 Site Access Control for Organization Users and Groups

 Organization administrators can configure their IDP to generate user or group access tokens that are valid at all member sites, or valid at only a subset of member sites.
-Note that while user and group identities must be the same in all member organizations, user and group rights are constrained by the roles those users and groups are assigned in each member organization.
+While user and group identities must be the same in all member organizations, user and group rights are constrained by the roles those users and groups are assigned in each member organization.
 Assignment of a role to a user or group is local to a member organization, as are any custom roles you create.

 Load Balancer Requirements

 Effective implementation of a Multisite deployment requires you to configure a load balancer that distributes requests arriving at an institutional endpoint such as https://vcloud.example.com to the endpoints for each member of the site association (for example, https://us.vcloud.example.com and https://uk.vcloud.example.com).
-Unless a site has only a single cell, it must also configure a load balancer that distributes incoming requests across all of its cells, so that a request to https://us.vcloud.example.com can be handled by https://cell1.us.vcloud.example.com , https://cell2.us.vcloud.example.com , and so on.
+Unless a site has only a single cell, it must also configure a load balancer that distributes incoming requests across all its cells, so that a request to https://us.vcloud.example.com can be handled by https://cell1.us.vcloud.example.com , https://cell2.us.vcloud.example.com, and so on.

 Multisite: System Operations, which gives it permission to make a vCloud API request that retrieves the status of the remote member of a site association.